2amp/LemonNotes/README.md

         NSMutableArray *array = [[NSMutableArray alloc] init];

 - Document all methods with an appropriate block comment indicating what the method does and any side effects or "gotchas" that may not be immediately obvious.
+All parameters and return values should be described, with the exception of obvious ones such as "- (IBAction)" and ":(UIView*)view"
        /**
          * Method: signIn
          * Usage: called when user taps "Sign In"
          * --------------------------
          * Sets whatever is entered in signInField as summonerName.
          * If nothing is entered, shows a login error prompting the user to enter a
          * summoner name.
 Otherwise, makes the summoner name info API call.
-         */
+         *
+         * @param <param name> - desc of what is given
+         * @param <return type> - desc of what is returned */
 In addition, use inline comments inside the method body to point out lines of interest.